 If you do change your mind, talk with your doctor right away.
 Also tell your family and caregivers about your decision.
-Destroy any documents that you may have that state the DNR order.
+Destroy any documents you have that include the DNR order.

-Due to illness you may not be able to state your wishes about CPR.
+Due to illness or injury, you may not be able to state your wishes about CPR.
+In this case:

 - If your doctor has already written a DNR order at your request, your family cannot override it.